dmlc/parameter_server/README.md

 ## Input Data

-The parameter server can read both raw binary data and protobuf data.
+The system can read both raw binary data and protobuf data.
 It also supports several text formats.
 In a text format, each example is presented as a line of plain text.